QuantumLabs869/QuantumQuest/FAQ.md

 <details>
 <summary>Q7: What does the "redeem.txt" file do?</summary>

 **A7:** The `redeem.txt` file lists accounts that have reached your specified "redeem goal points," which is set in the `settings.json` file.
-Once an account reaches the goal, the bot will stop farming those account for 3 days(it's recommended to give that account a 3-day break before redeeming).
-After redeeming remove it from the list.
+Once an account reaches the goal, the bot will stop farming that account so you can redeem safely.
+After redeeming, it's recommended to give that account a 3-day break and remove it from the list.

 </details>